genuary2022/genuary2022.github.io/prompts.md

 # [IDEAS](https://github.com/genuary2022/genuary2022.github.io/issues/3)

 Came up with a brilliant idea for next year's prompt?
-[File an issue on our github!](https://github.com/genuary2022/genuary2022.github.io/issues/3)
+Add it to [this issue](https://github.com/genuary2022/genuary2022.github.io/issues/3) on our Github!

 <script>
     function setHighlight () {